Don’t just sit there, fly on the hill!

 Monday, April 12, 2021

-Are you still holding the exit before starting the skydive?
+Are you still holding the exit before starting the skydive on the hill?
 Want to start making points sooner?
 Read on to learn what the hill is and how to navigate it more effectively!

 The hill is the time in your skydive that you accelerate to terminal velocity.
-When you first leave the plane, you are subject to wind coming from the prop’s direction, since the plane is moving forwards.
-As gravity takes effect, you stop experiencing that wind and start moving downward.
+When you first leave the plane, you’re subject to wind from the prop’s direction, since the plane is moving forward.
+As gravity takes over, you stop experiencing that forward wind and begin moving downward.

-This transition happens gradually for the first 5 seconds or so of your jump.
-The effect looks like sliding down a hill.
-Relative to other jumpers, it will feel harder to move back up to the plane, just like a hill.
+This transition happens gradually over the first 5 seconds of your jump.
+It feels like sliding down a hill, and relative to other jumpers, it’s harder to move “back up” to the plane—just like climbing a hill.

 Cut.
 It.
 Out!